Connecting the Dots: Evaluating Abstract Reasoning Capabilities of LLMs Using the New York Times Connections Word Game: Introduction

-While the task may appear easy, many words clump easily into categories, acting as red herrings.
-For instance \emph{Likes, Followers, Shares, Insult} might be categorized as ``Social Media Interactions" at first glance.
-However, the game is designed to promote orthogonal thinking and pushes players to find unusual ways to group things.
-To group words across proper categories, as shown in Figure \ref{fig:introFig} (b), a player must reason with various forms of knowledge spanning from \emph{Semantic Knowledge} (Conformists) to \emph{Encyclopedic Knowledge} (U.S. cities).\\\\ Abstract reasoning represents a person's ability to solve problems, identify patterns, and work with logical systems \cite{barrett2018measuring, johnson2021fast,ji2022abstract}.
-While the performance of large language models (LLMs) on arithmetic and language-based commonsense reasoning benchmarks has been the subject of recent analyses, it is unclear whether these LLMs possess abstract reasoning capabilities that are often challenging even for humans \cite{xu2023llms}.
-Given its nature, we choose the \emph{NYT} Connections Game as a test bed for investigating the abstract reasoning capabilities of both humans and large language models (LLMs).
-We collect 200 distinct Connection games and test the capabilities of four state-of-the-art large language models, namely Google's Gemini 1.5 Pro \cite{team2023gemini}, Anthropic's Claude 3 Opus \cite{claude3}, OpenAI's GPT4-Omni \cite{gpt4o}, and Meta's Llama 3 70B \cite{llama3modelcard} and compare them with human performance. \\\\While all LLMs can partially solve some of the games, their performance is far from ideal.
-Experimental evidence shows that with few-shot and chain-of-thought prompting, even the best-performing LLM, GPT-4o, can only solve 8\% of the games completely.
-We recruit human players at novice and expert levels of proficiency and compare their performance to GPT-4o.
-Our results show that the Connections game serves as a challenging benchmark for reasoning, with novice players performing only marginally better than GPT-4o.
-On the contrary, expert players perform significantly better than GPT-4o in solving games perfectly (Section \ref{sec:results}).
-To better understand the challenging nature of this benchmark, we create a taxonomy of knowledge required to group words into their respective categories (Section \ref{sec:reasoning}).
-Our analysis shows that while LLMs are good at reasoning that involves some types of semantic knowledge, they struggle with other types of knowledge such as associative, encyclopedic, or muti-word expressions.
-Our code and data will be made available to the public at \url{https://github.com/mustafamariam/LLM-Connections-Solver}.
+We test the capabilities of five state-of-the-art large language models, namely Google's Gemini 1.5 Pro \citep{team2023gemini}, Anthropic's Claude 3.5 Sonnet \citep{claude3}, OpenAI's GPT-4Omni \citep{gpt4o}, Meta's Llama 3.1 405B, \citep{llama3modelcard} and Mistral Large 2 \citep{mistral} on 438 distinct \emph{NYT} Connections games and compare them with human performance on a subset of these games.
+Our experimental results show that while all LLMs can partially solve some games, their performance is far from ideal.
+Even the best-performing model Claude 3.5 Sonnet (with few-shot and chain-of-thought prompting), can only solve 18\% of the games completely.
+In addition, we recruit human players at novice and expert levels of proficiency and compare their performance to Claude 3.5 Sonnet.
+Our results show that the \emph{NYT} Connections game serves as a challenging benchmark for reasoning, with novice players performing marginally better than Claude 3.5 Sonnet and expert players performing significantly better than Claude 3.5 Sonnet in solving games perfectly (Section \ref{sec:results}).

+In addition, to better understand the LLMs abstract reasoning capabilities or the lack thereof, we propose a taxonomy of knowledge required to group words into their respective categories (Section \ref{sec:reasoning}).
+Our analysis at Section \ref{sec:reasoning_results} shows that while LLMs are relatively better at reasoning that involve Semantic Relations, they struggle with other types of knowledge such as Multiword Expressions and combined knowledge about Word Form and Word Meaning (Section).